Yagisan/Sim-Settlements-City-Plans/README.md

 * [Modular Kitchen](https://www.nexusmods.com/fallout4/mods/17141) ( Evan_Modular Kitchen.esp )
 * [Thematic and Practical](https://www.nexusmods.com/fallout4/mods/16207) ( Thematic and Practical.esp )
 * [Kraggles Structures](https://www.nexusmods.com/fallout4/mods/28588) ( Kraggles - Structures.esp )

+### Suggested Building Mods
+Suggested Building Mods are additional mods used for landscaping and decoration.
+To ensure the city plan looks as intended, you should have them installed.
+Missing mods will result in missing items and missing landscaping.
+This is not a bug.

 * [Old World Radio](https://www.nexusmods.com/fallout4/mods/9048) ( OWR.esp )
 * [Lore Friendly Posters](https://www.nexusmods.com/fallout4/mods/7145) ( Lore Friendly Posters.esp )
 * [Solar Panels](https://www.nexusmods.com/fallout4/mods/17168) ( SolarPower.esp )

-### Required Creation Club Items
+### Suggested Creation Club Items
-Required Creation Club Items are additional mods used for landscaping and decoration.
+Suggested Creation Club Items are additional mods used for landscaping and decoration.
 To ensure the city plan looks as intended, you should have them installed.
 Missing mods will result in missing items, missing plots and missing landscaping.
 This is not a bug.

 * [Home Decor Workshop Pack](https://creationclub.bethesda.net/en) ( cceejfo4001-decorationpack.esl )